MuJoCo Basics#

-mink is built on MuJoCo.
-This page covers the MuJoCo concepts relevant to inverse kinematics and explains how mink builds on them.
+mink uses MuJoCo as its physics backend.
+This page covers the MuJoCo concepts relevant to inverse kinematics and explains how mink relies on them.

 MuJoCo separates the model description from the state:

-MjModel contains quantities that do not change over time—the robot’s kinematic tree, joint definitions, geometry, and physical properties.
-You create it once from an XML file.
+MjModel contains quantities that do not change over time: the robot’s kinematic tree, joint definitions, geometry, and physical properties.
+It is created once from an XML file.

 import mujoco